Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \section{The partial ordered experiential structure}

 In the previous section, we introduced two ways of composing layers of experiences: $\otimes$ and $\odot$.
-These two operations form a mathematical structure that can model an increasing phenomenological structure based on a group of minimal experiences informed by phenomenological data or biological data.
-As such, the structure can easily scale up and enable us to compare different aspects of experience in a theory-independent and general way.
+These two operations form a mathematical structure that can model an increasing phenomenological structure based on a group of experiences informed by phenomenological data.
+As such, the structure can easily scale up and enable us to compare different aspects of experience in a theory-independent way.
 These products are generalized as concatenations of the form $G_1\oslash^{1}\cdots\oslash^{d-1}G_d$ with $\oslash^{i}\in\{\otimes,\odot\}$ for $\left|C\right|=k$ and $i=1,\dots,d-1$.
 Here, $k$ is the number of colours and $d$ is the number of layers.
 Note that some layers can have the same colour, implying $k \leq d$.

-According to our definitions in section \ref{multi}, $\odot$ is a commutative operation while $\otimes$ is not (section \ref{expasmultilayer}).
+According to our formal definitions in \cite{Signorelli2024e,Sign}, $\odot$ is a commutative operation while $\otimes$ is not.
 This distinction creates a priority of $\odot$ over $\otimes$, that is:

 We use brackets to represent priority.
-This asymmetry among products allows us to introduce the formal notion of a partial order of experiences (see below).
+This asymmetry among products allows us to introduce the formal notion of a partial order of experiences.
+Importantly, this order is not a hierarchy between layers\footnote{A hierarchy may imply notions such as "supremacy" between what is "up" and what is "down".
+Our model is agnostic to such interpretations.
+The model only claims that the combination of layers can account for or describe the building up of more aspects and experiential relations.}.